revert-finance/lend-deployment-check/readme.md

 ## Conclusion

-This script serves as a tool for transparency and security within the DeFi community.
+This script serves as a tool for transparency and security.
 By automating the verification process, it empowers users, developers, and auditors to ensure that the deployed smart contracts are exactly those that were audited and intended for deployment.
-This helps maintain trust, security, and integrity in the ecosystem.

 ---

 **Note:** Always make sure to understand and verify scripts before running them, especially when they interact with external systems or handle critical data.